Accede al contenido principal

 UAB

 1. Introduction to International Relations (lecturer: J.P.
 Soriano).
-Students will review major characteristics of the current international scenario and will be introduced to some of the key elements of the analytical toolbox of International Relations with three examples: levels of analysis (factors influencing state behaviour), polarity (international power distribution), and leader's personality traits.
+Students will review major characteristics of the current international scenario and be introduced to some of the critical elements of the analytical toolbox of international relations, including three examples: levels of analysis (factors influencing state behaviour), polarity (international power distribution), and leader's personality traits.

 3. Gender and Armed Conflicts (lecturer: B. Camps-Febrer).
-The aim of these sessions is to tackle the relevance and impact of gender within all the phases of armed conflicts.
+This session aims to introduce the relevance and impact of gender within all the phases of armed conflicts.
 Following the work of feminist scholars and activists, we will approach the gendered nature of conflict, from the gendered knowledge production about conflict to the everyday practices of violence and how they are traversed and reproduced by different gender relations.
-We will learn how the inclusion of gender is an indispensable analytical category that improves the potential for transformation of armed conflicts: from the agency of local women and civil society groups to the global Women, Peace and Security Agenda and the UN Sustainable Development Goals.
+We will learn how the inclusion of gender is an indispensable analytical category that improves the potential for transformation of armed conflicts, from the agency of local women and civil society groups to the global Women, Peace and Security Agenda and the UN Sustainable Development Goals.

-4. The Sustainable Development Goals: development, peace and security challenges” (lecturer: P. Aguiar).
-On 2015 General Assembly of the United Nations approved the 2030 Agenda for sustainable development, including 17 Sustainable Development Goals (SDG).
+6. The Sustainable Development Goals: development, peace, and security challenges” (lecturer: P. Aguiar).
+In 2015, the United Nations General Assembly approved the 2030 Agenda for Sustainable Development, which included 17 Sustainable Development Goals (SDGs).
 Its implications are not only focused on the international dimension.
-It is a call for a substantial change on public policies at all levels.
-The subject will analyse the origins of the 2030 Agenda and then will make an overview of how SDG’s are being implemented.
-Furthermore, a process of building indicators of concepts such as Development, Peace or Security has been done, and will also be reviewed.
+It calls for a substantial change in public policies at all levels.
+The subject will analyze the origins of the 2030 Agenda and then will make an overview of how SDGs are being implemented.
+Furthermore, a process of building indicators of concepts such as Development, Peace, or Security has been done and will be reviewed.

-5. Polarization: endemic problem of contemporary democracies (lecturer: P. Aguiar).
+7. Polarization: the endemic problem of contemporary democracies (lecturer: P. Aguiar).
 Conflicts are part of human nature.
-To transform them and move forward, they must be managed in a peaceful and constructive manner.
+They must be managed peacefully and constructively to transform them and move forward.
 This requires dialogue, debate, and the confrontation of ideas.
-This exchange of ideas can take place based on extreme positions: this is polarization and is part of democratic culture.
+This exchange of ideas can occur based on extreme positions: this is polarization and part of democratic culture.
 However, for some time now, we have been encountering a perverse dynamic by which dialogue and debate have lost part of their meaning.
 It is a growing phenomenon in many consolidated democracies, affecting coexistence and social cohesion.
-It is what we call “toxic polarization”.
-In addition, we are going to learn why is happening, how can we identify it and different ways to tackle it.
+It is what we call “toxic polarization.”
+In addition, we are going to learn why it is happening, how we can identify it, and different ways to tackle it.

 Courses generally have little or no prerequisite knowledge required for a given topic, however if students face any doubts, we recommend they contact course professors to clarify.